cairo-book/cairo-book/src/ch16-02-00-composability-and-components.md

 Developers can focus on their core contract logic while relying on battle-tested and audited components for everything else.

-Components can even [depend][component dependendcies] on other components by restricting the `TContractstate` they're generic on to implement the trait of another component.
+Components can even [depend][component dependencies] on other components by restricting the `TContractstate` they're generic on to implement the trait of another component.
 Before we dive into this mechanism, let's first look at [how components work under the hood][components inner working].